-Ainsworth is a blue-collar town, with 41.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ainsworth is generally considered to be a blue-collar town.
+41.35% of the Ainsworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ainsworth is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Ainsworth who work in sales jobs (12.26%), food service (12.02%), and management occupations (6.73%).

 The citizens of Ainsworth have a very low rate of college education: just 7.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.